 Cadyville is a decidedly white-collar town, with fully 88.03% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Cadyville is a town of professionals, service providers, and managers.
 There are especially a lot of people living in Cadyville who work in teaching (25.00%), food service (14.08%), and healthcare (13.03%).

-As is often the case in a small town, Cadyville doesn't have a public transportation system that people use for their commute.
+Cadyville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Cadyville in 2022 was $37,595, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $150,380 for a family of four.